 Expenses in a LIRP

 Sure life insurance has expenses.
 Just like all other financial instruments, expenses are part of a LIRP.
 Many financial counselors like Dave Ramsey will compare term life insurance with permanent life insurance.
 However, this is really not a fair comparison.
 With term life insurance, you are only paying for the actual cost of insurance, whereas with permanent life insurance, part of your premium is going towards your cash value.
 It’s only logical to conclude that the cost would be higher for a policy with savings component.
-Three words you’ll likely never find in the same positive state is LIRP Dave Ramsey.

 Furthermore, a term life insurance policy may be affordable now, but what about in 30 years when you are wanting to renew?
 You may find yourself wishing that you had locked in that permanent life insurance premium rate that would’ve given you coverage over your lifetime.